Ginger & Rosa

 New in Home Entertainment

-Rated PG for some scary action and rude humor
+Rated PG for emotional thematic content throughout, and some scary action sequences and peril

 Available on DVD, Blu-ray and Blu-ray 3D